 If it is a good source of calcium and magnesium in a proper balance that you seek, consider seaweeds, one the richest sources of magnesium known, balanced by hundreds of other minerals and phytonutrients, including calcium.
 Or try our Ancient Mineral Blend, a magnesium rich source of fossilized plant matter combined with Himalayan Salt and Humic Substances - all of which are naturally balanced earthen resources.

 If it is D that you seek, spend more time with your face to the sun, even if it is a cloudy day, and notice how nourishing it feels (goes right to the gut).
+If the sun is too bright just keep the eyes closed.
+You will still get nourished by the sun.

 If it is bone health that you seek, consider boswellia, white oak bark, nettles, and horsetail, along with full spectrum mineral clays rich in amorphous silica (the key to mineral assimilation).
 And if you are willing to take a walk on the 'wild side', investigate the "forbidden" comfrey plant (AKA "knitbone"), recognized by Rudolf Steiner and many others as one of the seven most beneficial herbs on the planet.